yyh-gl/ai-agent-demo/.junie/guidelines.md

 - Handles HTTP requests for todo operations
 - Maps to the "/todos" path
 - Uses the service for business logic
-- Returns Thymeleaf templates for rendering
+- Returns the "index" Thymeleaf template for rendering
 - Provides endpoints for listing, creating, updating, toggling, and deleting TODOs

 #### HomeController
 - Handles the root URL ("/") and displays the main page with all TODOs
 - Uses the TodoService to fetch all TODOs
-- Passes the TODOs and a new TodoForm to the Thymeleaf template
+- Passes the TODOs and a new TodoForm to the "index" Thymeleaf template

 #### Thymeleaf Template
+- Main template is `index.html` which displays:
-- Displays a list of todos
+  - A list of todos with title, due date, and completion status
+  - Completed TODOs have a strikethrough on the title
-- Provides a form for creating and editing todos
+  - A form for creating and editing todos with title input and date picker
+- Includes JavaScript for auto-submitting when checkbox state changes
-- Includes actions for toggling status and deleting todos
+- Includes actions for toggling status, editing, and deleting todos

 ### Database Configuration
 - Uses H2 in-memory database